sad-sys/EcoSym/README.md

 ## Acknowledgments

-- Inspired by ecology and simulation studies.
+- Inspired by a post on Reddit I saved years ago.g
 - Thanks to contributors and open-source libraries.